 Anemones need little care apart from watering those growing in pots.
 Leave anemone flowers to develop seed as they may self-seed to form large groups over time.
 In areas with cold, wet winters, lift and store the tubers of Anemone coronaria to replant the following spring, or grow them in pots which you can simply move under cover in autumn.

 The best way to propagate anemones is to lift and divide the tubers in summer, once they have died back and become fully dormant.
 Either replant them straight away or store them in a cool, dry place to replant at a later date (autumn or spring).

 Pests and diseases

-Don't worry if you're anemones appear to die back after flowering, this is perfectly normal and is just a sign that the plant is going into dormancy.
+Don't worry if your anemones appear to die back after flowering – this is perfectly normal and is just a sign that the plant is going into dormancy.
 It will re-flower the following year.

 If your anemone bulbs haven't grown at all, it could be because you haven't soaked the bulbs.
-Remember its' important to soak anemone bulbs for around 10 hours before planting, this greatly improves chances of growth.
+Remember it's important to soak anemone bulbs for around 10 hours before planting, as this greatly improves chances of growth.

 Advice on buying anemones

 - Anemone tubers and rhizomes are available from mail order suppliers or from nurseries and garden centres, in autumn or spring

 - Pot-grown anemones are available to buy in spring, although these are much more expensive compared to buying tubers

 - When buying tubers and rhizomes, always make sure they are firm, with no signs of damp or mould